liu-yikang/rat_rsfmri_preprocessing/README.md

 4. ica_cleaning.m
 *Run independent component analysis (ICA) with the GIFT ICA toolbox to identify noisy independent components (ICs);*
 5. copy\_ica\_results\_4labeling.m
-* *Copy ICA results to an temporary folder for the ease of manual labeling.*
+*Copy ICA results to an temporary folder for the ease of manual labeling.*
-* *Save spatial maps, time courses, and frequency spetrums of the ICs to figures.*
+*Save spatial maps, time courses, and frequency spetrums of the ICs to figures.*
 6. ica_cleaning_view.m
 *A GUI to manually label the ICs.*
 7. copy\_labels.m
 *Copy IC labels to the database folder.*
 8. last_steps.m
-* *Soft IC-regressing the spatially-smoothed images, along with the motion parameters and the [CompCor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2214855/) regressors;*
+*Soft IC-regressing warped images, along with the motion parameters and the [CompCor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2214855/) regressors;*
-* *Spatial smoothing.*
+*Spatial smoothing.*
-* *Temporal filtering.*
+*Temporal filtering.*

 ## Database folder structure
 ```bash